ZSL-RSI-SC/RSZero-SAT/data/xlsa17/code/readme.txt

 ----------------------------------------------------------------------------

 resNet101.mat includes the following fields:
--labels: label number of a class is its row number in allclasses.txt
+-labels: The label number of a class is its row number in allclasses.txt
 -image_files: image sources

 att_splits.mat includes the following fields:
--att: columns correpond to class attribute vectors normalized to have unit l2 norm, following the classes order in {dataset}classes.txt
+-att: columns correspond to class attribute vectors normalized to have unit l2 norm, following the classes order in {dataset}classes.txt
 -original_att: the original class attribute vectors without normalization
 -trainval_loc: instances indexes of train+val set features (for only seen classes) in resnet101.mat
 -test_seen_loc: instances indexes of test set features for seen classes